-The effect of the project's degree.
-The association between the degree of the project and the number of downloads is positive and statistically significant both for projects inside the giant component and for projects outside of the giant component.
-For projects outside of the giant downloads as well.
-This suggests that a "log/log" model is appropriate.
-We examine alternative functional forms below.
-There, we indeed find that the log/log specification has a higher adjusted R^2 that, both the log/linear and linear/linear specifications.
+The effect of project's degree: The association between the degree of the project and the number of downloads, is positive and statistically significant both for projects inside the giant component and for projects outside of the giant component.
+For projects outside of the giant component, the degree elasticity is 0.19, while the degree elasticity for projects in the giant component is 0.14.
+Both of these magnitudes are statistically significant from zero; the difference in the magnitudes is not significantly different from zero.